vysokyj/tagio/README.md

 | Speex      | not started      |
 | Opus       | not started      |

 ## Prerequisites

 * Installed C++ compiler (GCC, CLANG)
 * Installed cmake (version 2.8 or above)

-Uses system installed taglib library and headers.
-Ensure that taglib library (e.g. libtag.so) and headers are accessible for compiler.

 ## Documentation